dennisgan/dapaas.github.io/faq.md

 #### What features are planned for future releases?

-Future releases of DataGraft will focus on enhancing, among others, the data transformation library.
+Future releases of DataGraft will focus on improving or extending existing features.
+A random list of TODOs include:

+* Read-only transformations
+* Transformation history with undo/redo options
+* Support for various data formats: e.g., JSON, geospatial (GML, Shapefile)
+* Support for multiple files / join datasets
+* Push/pull services for updating outputs in different frequency
+* Better error reporting in transformations
+* Improving functions on tables (vs in pipeline)
+* Dynamic deployment of transformations (cloud-based)
+* (Public/Private) sharing of utility function
+* JavaScript transformation code
+* Predictive transformations, i.e. learn from previous transformations
+* Dealing with streams of data vs static files
+* Better traceability: files, data pages, transformations
+* ...

+Interested in any of the above issues?
+[Get in touch with us](https://datagraft.net/contact/)!

 #### I need feature XYZ but it is not supported by DataGraft.
 What can I do?
-[Contact us](http://project.dapaas.eu/dapaas-contact-us) and we’ll be glad to assist!
+[Contact us](https://datagraft.net/contact/) and we’ll be glad to assist!

 #### Whom can I contact if I have further comments and questions about DataGraft?
-Should you have any comments or questions don’t hesitate to [contact us](http://project.dapaas.eu/dapaas-contact-us).
+We have a [Disqus page](https://datagraft.net/feedback/) where you can leave feedback and comments on DataGraft.
+And you can always [contact us directly](http://project.dapaas.eu/dapaas-contact-us)!